GenericMappingTools/gmt/doc/rst/source/psbasemap.rst

     and meridians; append **r** if the coordinates instead are the lower left and upper right corners of the desired rectangle. (b) Give **u**\ *xmin/xmax/ymin/ymax* of bounding rectangle in projected coordinates (here, **u** is the coordinate unit).
-    (c) Give the reference point on the map for the insert using one of four coordinate systems:
+    (c) Give the reference point on the map for the inset using one of four coordinate systems:
     (1) Use **-Dg** for map (user) coordinates, (2) use **-Dj** or **-DJ** for setting *refpoint* via a 2-char justification code that refers to the (invisible) map domain rectangle, (3) use **-Dn** for normalized (0-1) coordinates, or (4) use **-Dx** for plot coordinates